MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-personal-tab-dotnet-core-mvc.md

 * A **transparent outline icon** measuring 32 x 32 pixels.
 * A **manifest.json** file that specifies the attributes of your app.

 These files must be zipped in an app package to upload your tab to Teams.
-Microsoft Teams loads the `contentUrl` specified in your manifest, embed it in an IFrame, and render it in your tab.
+Microsoft Teams loads the `contentUrl` specified in your manifest, embed it in an <iframe>, and render it in your tab.

 ### .csproj